About the CFUL

 The Central Florida Urban League has been a pillar in the community for over 40 years, serving more than 75,000 Central Floridians since our inception.
 Adapting to the new realities in both society and in our community, the CFUL has honed its mission to focus on the Three Es: Education, Employment and Entrepreneurship.
 These three pillars guide all CFUL programming and initiatives, ensuring that our organization can end generational poverty in our community and beyond.

-To realize this mission, the CFUL has two core programs: Blueprint 2.0 and the CareerSource Job Training Initiative.
+To realize this mission, the CFUL has two core programs: the CareerSource Job Training Initiative and a Financial Literacy Program.

 The Central Florida Urban League (formerly known as the Metropolitan Orlando Urban League) was founded on August 5, 1977 and chartered as a national organization on May 28, 1978.
 An affiliate of the National Urban League, our chapter was created by respected community leaders who believed that Orlando’s African-American community would benefit from professional, economic, and social support.
 Today, more than 40,000 residents have benefited from our various empowerment programs.